-Belle Vue Girls' Academy Sixth Form is fully inclusive, offering a wide range of A Level and Level 3 BTEC courses, as well as Level 1 and Level 2 courses.
+Belle Vue Girls' Academy Sixth Form offers a wide range of A Level and Level 3 BTEC courses.

-Comprehensive and up-to-date details about our Key Stage 5 curriculum are made available to all students, parents and carers on the academy website.
+Comprehensive and up-to-date details about our Key Stage 5 curriculum are made available to all students, parents and carers on the school website.

-Sixth Form students have the opportunity to extend their studies through a variety of enrichment courses and links with local universities.
+Sixth Former students have the opportunity to extend their studies through a variety of enrichment courses and links with local universities.